Rola Cola

 In beverages, Rola Cola was a carbonated soft drink created by Carlo Dini in 1979.

-The soda was produced in the United Kingdom by Dubuis & Rowsell (dissolved in 1999), and originally−formerly by Silver Spring Soft Drinks of Kent, England; and was produced in the United States by the Ungerer Organization.
+Rola Cola was produced in the United Kingdom by Dubuis & Rowsell (dissolved in 1999), and originally−formerly by Silver Spring Soft Drinks of Kent, England.
+The soda was produced in the United States by the Ungerer Organization.

-Rola Cola is distributed in 22 countries and sold internationally.
+Rola Cola was distributed in 22 countries and sold internationally.

 History

 Although it was no longer sold in the UK, because of a change of distribution, comedian Peter Kay often mentioned it in his routines.